 Do not ignore them.
 Ignoring their presence actually hurts you more than it hurts them.
 They have no needs and don't really need a relationship with you.
 It is you who need a relationship with the spirits.
 Your greatest pleasure is being in touch with the spirit world.

 Anticipate that the spirit world wants to help you.
-If you don't expect the good, the spirits that guide you or work with you will not invade your space.
+If you don't expect the good, the spirits guiding or working with you will not invade your space.

 Believe that spirits can fix it for you.
-If you don't believe in them, you have lost sight of your spiritual family or community.
+You have lost sight of your spiritual family or community if you don't believe in them.
 And this might break the flow to realign your focus.

 Focus on guides and your ancestral spirits; God wants everything good for you.
 They can move mountains to do your magic work when you do that.